 *Humane Services International is proactive in stopping the dog meat trade.
 It is offering financial incentives to farmers who give up their animals to be adopted as family pets in other countries.
 Canadians may find eating dog appalling and so do we.
 But, before throwing stones we need to look at some of Canada’s practices (example, force-feeding ducks to produce fois gras).
 There is no quality of life for the animals produced and used for meat in factory farms – they don’t even have the basic life requirements.
 Please take a few minutes and educate yourself on some of the practices going on concerning animals in our country; visit http://www.animalprotectionparty.ca/factory-farming/ or https://www.humanecanada.ca/realities_of_farming_in_canada

 - Status: Available For Adoption

 - Dog friendly: Yes

 Am I ready for a dog?

 Adopting a dog is a life-changing event--or should be.
 A dog needs lots of time and attention and you've got to be there every day to give it.
-So, BEFORE filling out the Animatch adoption form, find out whether you're ready for a dog, or would be happier with a goldfish instead: Fill this great questionnaire now to find out if you are ready for a dog.
+So, BEFORE filling out the Animatch adoption form, find out whether you're ready for a dog: Fill this great questionnaire now to find out if you are ready for a dog.